tarekziade/blog/entries/mongrel2-for-more-control.rst

 it runs.
 We can:

 - get a continuous feedback on the CPU / Memory usage, per process
-- add or remove more processes
+- :strike:`add or remove more processes`
 - basically do any maintenance operation on a live stack

 Also, features like the flapping control, or the `Web Console <http://circus.readthedocs.org/en/latest/circushttpd/>`_